-Mentor for Work-Study Students: Training to Provide Better Guidance – Meeting with the Trainers
+Mentor for Work-Study Students: Training to Provide Better Guidance – A Meeting with the Trainers

-Training to become a mentor for work-study students (on apprenticeship and/or professional training contracts) is essential to provide the best possible support to your new hires.
+Training to become a mentor for work-study students (on apprenticeship and/or professional training contracts) is essential to provide the best possible support to your new hires at the company.

-The Short Course “ Serving as Mentors for Work-Study Students " consists of 11 hours of training spread over 1.5 days.
+Micro-certification1 “ Serving as mentors for work-study students ” consists of 17 hours of training spread over 2.5 days.

-In this short training course, you will learn about the challenges of work-study programs, the role of the mentor, the mentee’s development within the company and at school, the different stages of mentoring, and the transfer of knowledge, skills, and interpersonal skills.
+As part of this training program, you will learn about the challenges of work-study programs, the role of the mentor, the mentee’s development within the company and at school, the various stages of mentoring, and the transfer of knowledge, skills, and interpersonal skills.

 Table of Contents